PA-SHARE Data Quality

 Only Phase I archaeological surveys, geomorphological reports, negative survey forms, and records of disturbance were mapped.
 Since Phase IIs and IIIs are, by definition, within recorded sites, these reports were not mapped.
 Quality and granularity of the mapping is dependent upon the quality of the original mapping.
 Older reports tend to show only generalized areas.
 Newer reports will have specific testing areas mapped.

-Historic Resource Survey Reports often cover entire municipalities or even counties and therefore were not mapped in the previous GIS system.
+Historic Resource Survey Reports often cover entire municipalities or even counties and, therefore, were not mapped in the previous GIS system.
+Since the transition to PA-SHARE in 2021, surveys in progress are mapped to cover the entire geographic area being surveyed.
+Once survey work is completed, survey mapping is updated to only the resources surveyed.

 Historical Markers

-The data in the Historical Markers data set includes information related to the text on the marker, its date of installation, municipal locations, and subject matter categories.
+The Historical Markers data set includes information related to the text on the marker, its date of installation, municipal locations, and subject matter categories.
 Mapping is based on points derived from the recorded latitude and longitude of the marker.

 Projects

 Legacy Project data for environmental reviews have been migrated from a system begun in the early 1980s and include limited information.
-No legacy projects were mapped.
-Going forward, all Areas of Potential Effect will be mapped and visible to PA-SHARE registered users.
+These legacy projects were not mapped.
+Since the transition to PA-SHARE in 2021, all Areas of Potential Effect are mapped and visible to PA-SHARE subscription users as a map layer.
+Project mapping also includes other project types (DOE, NR, Tax Credit, Independent Surveys, Agreements/Grants) based on the boundary of the resource(s) associated with the project.